vignettes/rescomp.Rmd

 plot_rescomp(m1)

-External resource pulsing is handled using an auxiliary event function which is generated by the call to spec_rescomp()
+External resource pulsing is handled using using the events system.

-.
-The size of the resource pulse is specified as a numeric with the argument respulse
+The size of the resource pulse is specified as an argument to

-.
-To prevent any other mode of resource supply, resspeed
+argument.
+To prevent any other mode of resource

 pars <- spec_rescomp(